Keeping your data safe

 We use your data, including any voluntarily provided information, to choose which campaigns or Party activity we believe may be of interest to you.
 Our communications may be via Post, Telephone, Email or Social Media.

-Your address information (where provided) is used to identify the Local Green Party in your area and may be used in an automated way to inform you of campaigns of local geographical relevance.
+Your address information (where provided) is used to identify the local, regional (or Wales) Green Party in your area and may be used in an automated way to inform you of campaigns of geographical relevance.

 As a Political Party we use your expressed political opinions to information our campaigning including what issues we promote, how we contact you and what we say to you.